falko-org/Falko/PULL_REQUEST_TEMPLATE.md

 - [ ] This Pull Request has a significant name.
 - [ ] The commits follow the [[commits policy]].
 - [ ] The build is okay (tests, code climate).
-- [ ] This Pull Request mention a related issue.
+- [ ] This Pull Request mentions a related issue.

 ## Screenshots
 If necessary, use screenshots to show us your changes.